miladmovassagh/Django_Datis_System_Website/readme.md

-Datis System website with Django for Backend and HTML,CSS,Bootstrap,JavaScript for Frontend
+Datis System website in Django for Back-end and HTML,CSS,Bootstrap,JavaScript for Front-end